Malang (painter)

-Mauro Malang Santos (January 20, 1928 – June 10, 2017), commonly known by the mononym Malang, was a Filipino and award-winning cartoonist, illustrator, and fine arts painter.
-As a comics artist he is best known for the series Kosme the Cop, Chain Gang Charlie and Beelzebub.
+Mauro Malang Santos (January 20, 1928 – June 10, 2017), commonly known by the mononym Malang, was a Filipino and award-winning Painter, illustrator, and Cartoonist.
+As comics artist he is best known for the series Kosme the Cop, Chain Gang Charlie and Beelzebub.

 Family

 Malang was the son of Dan Santos and Juliana Malang.
 He married Mary San Pedro, with whom he has four children including painters Steve Santos and Soler Santos.